 Reporting of Injuries, Diseases and Dangerous Occurrences Regulations 2013 (RIDDOR)

 Chingford House School is not required to report all accidents which result in an injury; RIDDOR stipulates that serious injuries must be reported to the Health and Safety Executive (HSE), these include:

 - injuries & ill health involving employees

 - injuries involving children

 Injuries and ill health involving employees

-Under RIDDOR, Ms Akhtar must report the following work-related accidents, including those caused by physical violence, if an employee is injured, wherever they are working:
+Under RIDDOR, Ms Akhtar must report the following work-related accidents, including those caused by physical violence or if an employee is injured:

 Reportable specified injuries include, for example, fractures, amputations, serious burns, assault of a teacher by a pupil on school premises.
-Reportable occupational diseases: we must report occupational diseases when we receive a written diagnosis from a doctor that a staff member has a reportable disease linked to occupational exposure such as carpal tunnel syndrome, tendonitis or work-related dermatitis.
+Reportable occupational diseases: when we receive a written diagnosis from a Doctor that a staff member has a reportable disease linked to occupational exposure such as carpal tunnel syndrome, tendonitis or work-related dermatitis.

-Injuries to pupils and visitors who are involved in an accident at school or on an activity organised by the school are only reportable under RIDDOR if the accident results in:
+Injuries to children and visitors who are involved in an accident at Chingford House School, or on an activity organised by the nursery are only reportable under RIDDOR if the accident results in:

-- an injury that arose out of or in connection with a work activity and the person is taken directly from the scene of the accident to hospital for treatment (examinations and diagnostic tests do not constitute treatment).
-If a pupil injured in an incident remains at school, is taken home or is simply absent from school for a number of days, the incident is not reportable.
+• an injury that arose out of or in connection with a work activity and the person is taken directly from the scene of the accident to hospital for treatment (examinations and diagnostic tests do not constitute treatment).
+If a child injured in an incident remains at nursery, is taken home or is simply absent from nursery for a number of days, the incident is not reportable.